Tailwind CSS Backdrop Brightness

 Extending the Theme

 Sometimes, the default brightness values Tailwind offers may not suffice.
-You can extend the theme and define custom values in tailwind.config.js
+You can extend the theme and define custom values in tailwind.config.js.

-Once added, you'll be able to use classes like backdrop-brightness-35
+Once added, you'll be able to use classes like backdrop-brightness-35 or backdrop-brightness-120.

-which reduces the brightness by 65% relative to the original.
+Here, we added backdrop-brightness-35 which reduces the brightness by 65% relative to the original.

 Using Arbitrary Values

 Tailwind also supports arbitrary values, granting you direct control without modifying the configuration.
-Use square brackets ([]
+Use square brackets ([]) in your classes to declare specific brightness levels.

-adjusts the brightness to 75%, specifying it directly in your class.
+backdrop-brightness-[0.75] adjusts the brightness to 75%, specifying it directly in your class.
 This option is particularly useful when one-off customizations are required.

 Real World Examples